khabukhadra/khabukhadra/README.md

 <img src="https://freelanceme.blob.core.windows.net/container1/meshal.png" align="center" width="300" />
 <br/><br/>And a stylist.
 Ghada AlSubaie.
 Great.<br/><br/>
 <img src="https://freelanceme.blob.core.windows.net/container1/ghada.png" align="center" width="300" />
-<br/><br/>Dana views Ghada's profile and taps on 'Ping Me' in order to start the conversation.<br/><br/>
+<br/><br/>Dana views Ghada's profile and taps on 'Ping Me' in order to start the conversation.
+She also pings Meshal. <br/><br/>
 <img src="https://freelanceme.blob.core.windows.net/container1/pingghada.png" align="center" width="300" />
-<br/><br/>The ball is now in Ghada's court, and it's up to her whether or not to start the contract.
-The long transit time may be an issue, and so she can always give the client a call to discuss further.
-At this point, if Dana's pressed for time, it is in her best interest to ping a number of freelancers to increase the chance for a match.<br/><br/>
+<br/><br/>The ball is now in the freelancer's court, and it's up to Ghada to decide whether or not to start a contract.
+Ghada sees the long transit time, which may be an issue, and so she can always give client Dana a call to discuss further.
+At this point, if Dana is pressed for time, it is in her best interest to ping a number of different freelancers under the same expertise to increase the chances for a match.<br/><br/>
 <img src="https://freelanceme.blob.core.windows.net/container1/gpings2.png" align="center" width="300" />
-<br/><br/>The hours spent and the amount paid are agreed between the two parties.
-It is in the client's hands to end the contract as long as all matters have come to an end. <br/><br/>
+<br/><br/>The hours required is agreed between the two parties.
+As shown, is in the client's hands to end the contract with 'End contract' as long as all matters have come to an end. <br/><br/>

 <img src="https://freelanceme.blob.core.windows.net/container1/danacontrrats.png" align="center" width="300" />
-<br/><br/>But Dana also has the ability to rate, a tool for transparency which the other members of the app can benefit from.<br/><br/>
+<br/><br/>Dana also has the ability to rate, a tool for transparency and integrity which the other members of the app can benefit from.<br/><br/>
 <img src="https://freelanceme.blob.core.windows.net/container1/rate.png" align="center" width="300" />

 <br/><br/>